GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/BVS-Documents/README.md

-# Slide decks used to present the BESSPIN Voting System
+# Documents describing various aspects of the BESSPIN Voting System